 A Zoom interview is similar to any other job interview.
 More similar to a face-to-face interview rather than a phone interview.
 A phone interview is an interview that qualifies the candidate for the position.
-While a Zoom interview replaces the need to have to be in the same geography in order to perform a job interview.
+And while a Zoom interview replaces the need to have to be in the same geography to perform a job interview.

-When being invited to a Zoom interview, consider this the formal job interview.
-It's often that a Zoom interview is requested when the hiring manager and interviewee cannot be in the same vicinity.
+When invited to a Zoom interview, consider this the formal job interview.
+A Zoom interview is often requested when the hiring manager and interviewee cannot be in the same vicinity.
 Recently, Zoom interviews have gained popularity due to the 2020 Covid-19 pandemic.

 Zoom Interview Guidelines

-Below are best practices to follow when entering a Zoom or Skype interview as a job seeker.
+Below are the best practices when entering a Zoom or Skype interview as a job seeker.

 - Be sure you have Zoom Video Communications installed on your computer in advance of your meeting.